Ifo Institute for Economic Research: Ifo Business Climate Index

-Ifo's Business Climate Index is a leading early indicator of economic activity released monthly since 1972.
+Ifo's Business Climate Index is an early indicator of economic activity released monthly since 1972.
 The database underlying the index is a monthly survey of 7000 in the construction, manufacturing, wholesale and retail industries.
 The index is closely followed by investors, commentators and politics.

 Report on the German economy

 The Ifo Institute participates in the twice yearly (spring and autumn) joint analysis of the state of the German and world economy, the so-called Gemeinschaftsdiagnose.